Booking External Speakers

 The Arranging for an External Speaker Flow Chart should assist you in identifying key questions and actions to be addressed.

 You will need to complete an External Speakers Planning Form.
 Although this is part of the response to the Prevent duty, it is meant to help organisers think about the practicalities of planning an event.
 It has been devised and developed on a pilot basis.
 It will be developed further in the light of experience to assist those undertaking planning.
-The completed form is to be sent to firstname.lastname@example.org.
+If you have any questions please contact: email@example.com.

 What do I have to do I am organising external speakers and events as part of a taught or research programme?